pyimreg/python-register/README.rst

 python-register is a python module for image registration built ontop of scipy and numpy.

-It is currently maintained by Nathan Faggian.
+It is currently maintained by Nathan Faggian & Stefan Van Der Walt.

 Important links
 ===============